c2995509/data-analytics-power-bi-report732/README.md

 10. The Structural relationship screen will appear showing the query table.
 Fill in the properties with relevant details.
     ![image](https://github.com/c2995509/data-analytics-power-bi-report732/assets/2935215/7acae41d-f1f1-4f7e-8519-4918c2359ee9)
     As this table is classified as main table unqiue column is required, therefore level Key Column blank.
+#### Installing Product List
+The PRoduct table is supplied by AI Core training Website.
+Select file *csv) and download and save to local drive.
+Open Power BI and select Get Data Icon and select text/CSV option.
+Like with Customer table